RON ANTOINE | WR COACH

 Mayes went to Houston after spending one year as a graduate assistant on the offensive staff at Ohio State in 2014 when the Buckeyes won the first College Football Playoff National Championship Trophy with victories over Alabama and Oregon.

-He also spent three seasons as an assistant coach on the offensive and defensive lines at Rice, where he helped the Owls win a Conference USA championship and play in two bowl games.
+He also spent three seasons as a defensive graduate assistant coach in 2012 and 2013 after beginning his coaching career as an offensive graduate assistant coach in 2011.
+He helped coach the Owls to a Conference USA championship, a Liberty Bowl berth in 2013 and a 33-14 victory over Air Force in the 2012 Armed Forces Bowl.
 His coaching experience also includes completing an NFL minority internship with the New York Jets while working with the running backs in the spring and summer of 2013.

 ERIC MATEOS | OL COACH